• Home

 Allow cabinets to dry overnight between 2nd and 3rd coats.

-If possible allow cabinets to cure for 5-7 days before using.
+If possible allow cabinets to cure for 5-7 days before use.

 9. Apply Vinyl At Sides